The relationship you build with your sponsored child through letter writing is crucial in helping meet your child’s needs.

 - How do you relax?

 - What’s your favorite holiday?
-How would you describe the sights, sounds, smells, tastes?
+How would you describe the sights, sounds, smells, tastes of that holiday?

 - What’s your biggest challenge at the moment?